adhiluphanna/deliciousrecipeh/content/post/133-recipe-of-perfect-bacon-and-amp-asparagus-breakfast-casserole.md

 <!--inarticleads2-->

-##### Instructions to make Bacon &amp; Asparagus Breakfast Casserole:
+##### Instructions to make Bacon & Asparagus Breakfast Casserole:

 1. Heat oven to 400.
 Spray baking dish with cooking spray.
-1. In baking dish mix bacon, hash browns, tomatoes, asparagus, 1/4 cup green onions, 3/4 cup of cheese, and salt&amp;pepper until well combined.
+1. In baking dish mix bacon, hash browns, tomatoes, asparagus, 1/4 cup green onions, 3/4 cup of cheese, and salt&pepper until well combined.
 1. In a mixing bowl whisk bisquick, milk, and eggs until well blended then pour evenly over mixture in baking dish.
 1. Bake uncovered 40 minutes.
 Insert knife and make sure knife comes out clean.
 Sprinkle with remaining cheese until melted about 2 minutes.
 Cool 10 minutes before serving.
 Garnish with remaining green onions.

 Bacon definition: Bacon is salted or smoked meat which comes from the back or sides of a pig.
 Meaning, pronunciation, translations and examples. bacon. n.
 Delicious strips of juicy, pork heaven.
 Served often at breakfast with eggs, but perfectly good served alone and at Joe: &#34;There are only two kinds of people in this world, those who love bacon.&#34;.
 You CAN post bacon videos you&#39;ve created on your own Youtube Channel!

-So that's going to wrap it up for this exceptional food bacon &amp; asparagus breakfast casserole recipe.
+So that's going to wrap it up for this exceptional food bacon & asparagus breakfast casserole recipe.
 Thanks so much for reading.
 I am sure that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!